acapet/OmexdiaCalibrationPackage/OmexCal_MinimalRun.md

 -   [Display](#display)
 -   [Calibration](#calibration)

 This example script runs and display a first simulation of OMEXDIA (local version).
-It then provides an example of how to load data, compute model misfits for specific variables, and display the comparison with model outputs
+It then provides an example of how to load data, compute model misfits for specific variables, and display the comparison with model outputs.

 ``` r
 # Loading OmexCal functions and the Omexdia model dynamic library